-Work, in Light of Saint Joseph « Catholic Insight
+Work Made Light in Saint Joseph « Catholic Insight

 Further, the more we can impress our own personality upon the work we do, the more the work will perfect us and, in general, the more perfect the work will be.
 That is why craftsmanship, producing goods that we make with our own perfected talents, is much more fulfilling than mass-produced, assembly-line factory goods, slapped together by machines, or workers forced to work like machines, in faceless factories.
 Far better a hand-made cabinet than pressboard imitation from Ikea.
 This is why Saint Joseph would never build such a piece of ‘furniture’- if we may term it so – obsolescent and already falling apart as it rolls off the assembly line, for it would not reflect who he really is.

 And who would not rather a home-baked apple pie or a hand-crafted Bavarian dessert – made with care, devotion and even love – than a microwaved, frozen doughnut from Tim Horton’s?
+(I say this from experience – a lovely Polish bakery in Toronto I knew from years ago, with scrumptious offerings, upon a return visit, was replaced, yes, by a ‘Timmie’s’)

 We may pay more, but is not the worker, and the value of good produced, worth the cost?

-We can safely surmise that this is how the foster father, the nutricie, of the Christ worked, and he taught his divine Son to wok, in the deep, metaphysical meaning of human labour, which is far more than ‘making stuff’.
+We can safely surmise that this is how the foster father – the nutricie, of the Christ – worked, and he taught his divine Son to work, in the deep, metaphysical meaning of human labour, which is far more than ‘making stuff’.
 And this is what Saint Joseph teaches all of us in today’s feast/memorial.

 As Saint Paul wrote to the Colossians: